 import scrapy class ProductItem(scrapy.Item): name = scrapy.Field() price = scrapy.Field() url = scrapy.Field()

-- Create a loader class with default processors for the item.
+- Create a loader class with default cleanup rules and a field-specific processor for the price value.

 $ vi catalog_demo/loaders.py

-import re from itemloaders import ItemLoader from itemloaders.processors import MapCompose, TakeFirst def parse_price(value: str) -> str: cleaned = re.sub(r"[^\d.]", "", value) return cleaned class ProductLoader(ItemLoader): default_input_processor = MapCompose(str.strip) default_output_processor = TakeFirst() price_in = MapCompose(str.strip, parse_price)
+import re from itemloaders.processors import MapCompose, TakeFirst from scrapy.loader import ItemLoader def parse_price(value: str) -> str: return re.sub(r"[^\d.]", "", value) class ProductLoader(ItemLoader): default_input_processor = MapCompose(str.strip) default_output_processor = TakeFirst() price_in = MapCompose(str.strip, parse_price)

 $ vi catalog_demo/spiders/catalog_loader.py

-- Run the spider with feed export enabled to write items to a JSON file.
+- Run the spider and export the normalized items to a JSON file.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.